broadinstitute/helm-scala-sdk/README.md

 Publish to JFrog
 Before running the publishing command, make sure to bump the package version in built.sbt.
+Make sure to compile/publish with Java 17, this is what leonardo expects!
 You can then find the artifactory credentials on vault (`secret/dsp/accts/artifactory/dsdejenkins`).
 Export both ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD to your environment.